- Name: Batmobile (Tumbler)

 8 LED running lights are built into the Batmobile and can be turned on and off with an easy to access switch on the side of it.
 Luckily these are powered by three standard AAA batteries.
 Three AAA batteries which are not included.
 Seriously Hot Toys? $500 and I don't get batteries with it.
 That's a bit lame.

 I've always been a Batman fan but never went deep dive on the mythology.
-Well Christopher Nolan really tapped into something because I just absolutely LOVE the tone and timber of these new films.
+Well, Christopher Nolan really tapped into something because I just absolutely LOVE the new films.
 So I've been wanting a great representation of the Batmobile for a while and boy has Hot Toys nailed it.

 I love it but I'm a bit disappointed at the same time.
 For the price-point could they not have added working dashboard lights?
 Now I'm not talking anything crazy like blinking or moving displays.
 Just illuminated displays in there.
 Again, it's $500.
 Sound effects would have been nice as well...